lmatosevic/chatgpt-slackbot/README.md

 ### Conversation

 This example shows a conversation with ChatGPT Slack app.
-You can start conversation directly with ChatGPT or you can add it to any channel or group conversation.
+You can start conversation directly with ChatGPT by sending it a private message, or you can add it to any channel or group conversation.
 If you are speaking to the ChatGPT directly, you don't need to mention it by **@ChatGPT**.

-The conversation will keep a specified number of messages in history (default: 3) for some time (default: 15 minutes) which are used as context when ChatGPT is generating new responses in the same thread and channel / private chat.
+The conversation will keep a specified number of messages in history (default: 3) for some time (default: 15 minutes) which are used as context when ChatGPT is generating new responses in the same thread and channel / private / group chat.

 ![alt text](https://github.com/lmatosevic/chatgpt-slackbot/blob/main/resources/chatgpt-slackbot-conversation.png?raw=true)